 time for requesting a refund is seven years; for overpayments resulting from capital loss or net operating

 loss carrybacks, the period of time is three years from the due date of the return for the year in which the

 loss was incurred rather than three years from the due date of the return for the year to which the loss is

 carried back.
+If an individual is subject to a contingent event or an event or condition other than a contingent event and files notice with the Secretary of Revenue, the period to request a refund of an overpayment is six months after the event concludes.
+For additional information, please see Exception to the General Statute of Limitations for Certain Events.
 Amended returns showing additional tax due should be filed and the tax and interest paid as soon as the additional tax is determined to avoid additional interest charges.

 If the IRS changes your federal return, you must amend your State return within six months from the date the

 federal report is received.
 If you do not amend your State return to reflect the federal changes and the

 Department of Revenue receives the report from the IRS, an assessment may be made by the Department within

 three years from the date the Department received the report, and you forfeit your right to any refund which might have

 Is interest paid on amended refunds?